 Physical activity energy expenditure

 Accelerometers do not directly measure activity energy expenditure but there is a natural relationship between bodily movement and energy expenditure which can be exploited by predictive models.
-In practice, the characterisation of this relationship is complex because it varies by the body segment being measured and the activity being performed.
+In practice, the characterisation of this relationship is complex because it varies by the body segment being measured and the activity type being performed.

 Using “cut-points” to estimate time spent in various intensity categories